-Tab.
-1: Recent M&A activities of foreign chemical companies in China
+Table 1: Recent M&A activities of foreign chemical companies in China

-Company Time Investment Country UPL Nov 2019 Indian agrochemical company UPL acquired a majority stake in Yoloo Laoting Bio- technology Co.,Ltd., an agrochemical firm based in Hebei province.
+Company Time Investment Country UPL Nov 2019 Indian agrochemical company, UPL acquired a majority stake in Yoloo Laoting Bio-technology Co.
+Ltd., an agrochemical firm based in Hebei province.
 India Elkem Dec 2019 Elkem acquired Polysil, a leading China silicone elastomer and resins material manufacturer.
 Approximately 90% of Polysil's revenues are generated in China.
-Norway Cabot Jan 2020 Cabot acquired Shenzhen Shansun Nano New Materials, a maker of carbon nanotubes in China, for US\$115 million.
+Norway Cabot Jan 2020 Cabot acquired Shenzhen Shansun Nano New Materials, a maker of carbon nanotubes in China, for US\$115-mn.
 This strengthens Cabot's market position in the high-growth batteries market in China, the largest EV market in the world.
-USA Iberchem Feb 2020 Iberchem Group, a Spanish private-equity owned flavor producer, acquired the Chinese flavor producer Nanchang Duomei Bio-Tech, regarding the acquisition as a key step in the strategic expansion of the flavor division.
-Spain Azelis Apr 2020 Chemical distributor Azelis acquired CosBond, a Chinese specialty chemicals and food ingredients distributor with a focus on personal care.
+USA Iberchem Feb 2020 Iberchem Group, a Spanish private-equity owned flavor producer, acquired the Chinese flavor producer, Nanchang Duomei Bio-Tech, regarding the acquisition as a key step in the strategic expansion of the flavor division.
+Spain Azelis April 2020 Chemical distributor, Azelis, acquired CosBond, a Chinese specialty chemicals and food ingredients distributor with a focus on personal care.
 Azelis describes China as a strategic market due to its growing middle class and personal care industry.
 Belgium DIC May 2020 DIC has acquired liquid inks for the packaging business from Liaoning Tianqi Technology, a manufacturer of liquid inks for packaging for the food and beverage industry based in China.
-Japan Ascend Jun 2020 Ascend Performance Materials purchased the assets of NCM (Changshu) and Tehe Engineering Plastic (Suzhou) in Changshu Yushan High-tech Industrial Park.
-Pans are to expand the compounding assets and establish a global R&D center.
-USA utilize the existing customer relationships of the Chinese company to sell the wider portfolio of UPL products.
-UPL will also gain a formulation facility in China, strengthening UPL's access to the major Chinese crop protection market.
+Japan Ascend June 2020 Ascend Performance Materials purchased the assets of NCM (Changshu) and Tehe Engineering Plastic (Suzhou) in Changshu Yushan High-tech Industrial Park.
+Plans are to expand the compounding assets and establish a global R&D center.
+USA that the deal will strengthen Cabot's market position and formulation capabilities in China's high-growth batteries market, the largest and fastest growing electric vehicle market in the world.